 3. The greatest interference with learning is the desire to have contempt, “the addition to self through the lessening of something else.”

 It was my pleasure to use this method in New York public schools for nearly three decades.
 Some of my experience is documented in papers I’ve given at public seminars at the Aesthetic Realism Foundation.
-Some has been presented in workshops at numerous education conferences—in New York, New Jersey, Pennsylvania, Ohio, Maryland, and Virginia.
-I’ve also had several articles published in the periodicals of English teachers’ organizations on the East Coast.
+I have presented it in workshops at numerous education conferences of national and state-wide professional organizations—in New York, New Jersey, Pennsylvania, Ohio, Maryland, and Virginia.
+Several articles of mind have been published in the periodicals of English teachers’ organizations on the East Coast.

 Click on any of the links in the drop-down menu to start reading.